vistadataproject/documents/README.md

 >__All sources of available metadata__ (both __internal to VISTA as well as external__) will be __transformed to a single integrated web-standard data model__ which is then __annotated, normalized, and enriched__.
 This enhanced model is in turn is __embedded back in VISTA as a server-side, security-enabled, in-process, transactional read/write Master Data Model__.

->__All components will are built on strictly world wide [web data standards](https://github.com/vistadataproject/documents/tree/master/Background#standards)__ and [web technologies](https://github.com/vistadataproject/documents/tree/master/Background#technologies) including the following:
+>__All components will are built on strictly World Wide Web Consortium (W3C) [web data standards](https://github.com/vistadataproject/documents/tree/master/Background#standards)__ and [web technologies](https://github.com/vistadataproject/documents/tree/master/Background#technologies) including the following:

 >![](/images/logos-tech/square/60h/jsonld.jpg)
 ![](/images/logos-tech/square/60h/rdf.jpg)